 Content Continues Below

-This is a rational function.
-More to the point, this is a fraction.
-Can we have a zero in the denominator of a fraction?
-No. So if I set the denominator of the above fraction equal to zero and solve, this will tell me the values that x can not be:
+This is a polynomial fraction, and we cannot have zeroes in fractions' denominators.
+So if I set the denominator of the above fraction equal to zero and solve, this will tell me the values that x can *not* be:

 x2 − 5x − 6 = 0